juanmolera/ETL-project/README.md

 ## Challenge 4: Load

 The fourth challenge is to create a MySQL database and feed it with the data obtained.
+For the structure of the EER diagram I have decided to create 4 tables: the 'product' table, which contains the name, the price, the price per unit, the unit and the date on which that product has been registered; the 'category' table, which contains the name of the different categories in which the products are included; the 'supermarket' table, which contains the supermarkets to which the products may belong; and the 'url' table, which contains the direct link to the source from which the information for each of the products has been obtained.

 ![sql](images/load.png)